A fiducial approach to nonparametric deconvolution problem: discrete case: Introduction

-\cite{10.1093/biomet/asv068} proposed an empirical Bayes deconvolution approach to estimating the distribution of $\Theta$ from an observed sample $\{X_i, i=1,\ldots,n\}$, where the only requirement is a known specification of the distribution for $X_i$ given $\Theta_i$.
-The empirical Bayes deconvolution since developed has seen tremendous success in many scientific applications including causal inference \citep{lee2019}, single-cell analysis \citep{wang2018gene}, cancer studies \citep{gholami2015number,shen2019randomized}, clinical trials \citep{shen2018using,shen2019towards} and many other fields \citep{dulek2018empirical}.
-Moreover, for a classic Bayesian data analysis, as noted in \cite[p19]{ross2018dirichletprocess} and \cite{gelman2013bayesian}, a single distribution prior may sometimes be unsuitable; hence, the prior choice is dubious.
-Efron's empirical Bayes deconvolution could be one of the alternatives because the obtained estimator of the distribution of $\Theta$ can be used as a prior distribution to produce posterior approximations \citep{narasimhan2016g}.
+\cite{10.1093/biomet/asv068} proposed an empirical Bayes deconvolution approach to estimating the distribution of $\Theta$ from the observed sample $\{X_i, i=1,\ldots,n\}$, where the only requirement is a known specification of the distribution for $X_i$ given $\Theta_i$.
+The empirical Bayes deconvolution since developed has seen tremendous success in many scientific applications including causal inference \citep{lee2019}, single-cell analysis \citep{wang2018gene}, cancer study \citep{gholami2015number,shen2019randomized}, clinical trials \citep{shen2018using,shen2019towards} and many other fields \citep{dulek2018empirical}.
+Moreover, for a classic Bayesian data analysis, as noted in \cite[p19]{ross2018dirichletprocess} and \cite{gelman2013bayesian}, a single distribution prior may sometimes be unsuitable and hence the prior choice is dubious.
+Efron's empirical Bayes deconvolution would be one of the alternatives since the obtained estimator of distribution of $\Theta$ can be used as a prior distribution to produce posterior approximations \citep{narasimhan2016g}. \yifan{The discrete deconvolution problem is common in practice, e.g., the famous missing species problem is an example of Poisson deconvolution, and many studies in gene expression analysis use Poisson or negative binomial distribution \citep{robinson2010edger,siggenes}.}